Schiiss/blog/_posts/2026-01-05-unlocking-mainframe-data-from-legacy-systems-to-analytics-in-databricks.md

 As mentioned above, my biggest challenge learning all of this was that I did not really understand what **mainframe** meant.
 So, to get my hands dirty, I leveraged some open-source technology to spin up an extremely barebones mainframe on my computer to get a feel for various mainframe concepts.

-In this post, I’ll walk through what a mainframe is, how I emulated one, and how data moves from mainframe to Databrick.
+In this post, I’ll walk through what a mainframe is, how I emulated one, and how data moves from mainframe to Databricks.
 I hope this post demystifies some mainframe concepts for you!

 ---